kotlin-orm/ktorm/hexo-docs/source/en/entity-sequence.md

 from t_employee
 ```

-If we want to select two or more columns, we can changed to `mapColumns2` or `mapColumns3`, then we need to wrap our selected columns by `Pair` or `Triple` in the closure, and the function's return type becomes `List<Pair<C1?, C2?>>`  or  `List<Triple<C1?, C2?, C3?>>`.
+If we want to select two or more columns, we can change to `mapColumns2` or `mapColumns3`, then we need to wrap our selected columns by `Pair` or `Triple` in the closure, and the function's return type becomes `List<Pair<C1?, C2?>>`  or  `List<Triple<C1?, C2?, C3?>>`.
 The example below prints the IDs, names and hired days of the employees in department 1:

 ```kotlin
 // MySQL datediff function